antonum/TigerData-Workshops/TimeSeries-Workshop-Biowearables/README.md

 ## Overview

-This workshop demonstrates advanced time-series data analysis using PostgreSQL and TigerData for Biowearables. eg track health metrics from wearable devices including:
+This workshop demonstrates advanced time-series data analysis using PostgreSQL and TigerData for Biowearables,
+eg track health metrics from wearable devices including:

 - Heart Rate (BPM)